 You’d think the manual one would be the least expensive, but that’s not always the case, so shop around a little to find the one that will work best for you, and work with your budget too.

-BONUS: If you have a swimming pool, you can also use the spa wand for those hard-to-reach spaces, like behind ladders and on the steps.
+Bonus Tip: If you have a swimming pool, you can also use a spa vacuum for those small or hard-to-reach spaces, like the steps or behind the ladders.